By Jeffrey Anderson,

 Families can talk about the film's intense violence and blood.
 Is it necessary to get the movie's point across?
 How does it compare to other horror movies you've seen?
 What's the impact of these kinds of images?

-How does the movie depict teen depict teen drinking?
+How does the movie depict teen drinking?
 Are there realistic consequences?

 How does the movie portray use of social media like Facebook?
 How has media's influence on teens changed since the original Scream movies came out?